FAQ for all Justcomm Lists mostly on using lists and policies (including Cohousing-L)

 Note that the notion of CorePlusList and ListPlusWeb work nicely together but how they apply to a specific organization varies.

-List name /= discussion or announcement Cohousing-L d Collaborative housing Info Page Archives Web site: www.cohousing.org Hopework-L a Folk School Info Page Archives Web site: www.hopework.org Pax-salon a St Paul Peace Salon Info Page Archives Web site: www.justcomm.org/pax-salon Mn-prog-events a Progressive announcements Info Page Archives Web site: www.justcomm.org/mn-prog-events
+List name /= discussion or announcement Cohousing-L d Collaborative housing Info Page Archives Web site: www.cohousing.org Pax-salon a St Paul Peace Salon Info Page Archives Web site: www.justcomm.org/pax-salon Mn-prog-events a Progressive announcements Info Page Archives Web site: www.justcomm.org/mn-prog-events

 Tigertech.net is the ISP I highly recommend.

-If your organization needs an ISP (not just a list) I highly recommend Tigertech, I've never experienced such consistently prompt, helpful support (by email) anywhere else.
+If your organization needs an ISP, I highly recommend Tigertech, I've never experienced such consistently prompt, helpful support (by email) anywhere else.
 My experience has been that they usually beat their prediction of a response within 2 hours on weekdays and 8 hours on weekends.
 Usually there is a comprehensible, useful reply the next time I check my mail.
 But Tigertech seems to be so well designed that unless you need something special it just runs well.
 I particularly like the web based administration facilities that allow me to do many functions that I dreaded waiting on the phone to get done by other ISPs.
 This includes creating Mailman lists (the Mailman package as installed other places rarely includes this yet unless you have Mailman admin (shell) access).
-Tigertech's basic $75/year package includes web pages, email forwarding aliases, popmail boxes, Mailman listservs among other things.
+Tigertech's basic $120/year package includes web pages, email forwarding aliases, popmail boxes, Mailman listservs, Wordpress among other things.
 Note that the Tigertech Web Hosting package does not provide dialup or other access to the net.
 Power for Tigertech is Environmentally friendly, carbon neutral

 I am a bit embarrassed to be so effusive about Tigertech ( read my / Justcomm's reservations about "competition" in the Justice section - pretty strong words for a Scandinavian :) But I am just so impressed with Tigertech.
 And they seem like nice folks.
 They declined to let me invest in Tigertech.
 Tigertech does have a very strict policy to prevent Spam from being sent thru it's servers.
 These policies have seemed overly strict to me and take more effort on the part of the list organizer than unilaterally subscribing people.
 Essentially Tigertech requires a verifiable electronic affirmative indication of desire to subscribe - subsribe themselves via the web or respond to an "inviation email".
-Addresses from a paper signup list do not suffice these people need to be "invited" by special email and respond and somehow typically a significant number of people fail to respond.
+Addresses from a paper signup list can not be subscribed by the list manager; these people can be "invited".
+Typically a significant number of people fail to respond.
 To get a give group all subscribed typically requires followup to the the invitation.